When taken exogenously as a drug, HGH side effects are possible.

 Table of Contents

-Growth hormone (also known as somatotropin), is responsible for the stimulation of tissue and bone growth.
+Growth hormone (also known as somatotropin) plays a central role in the development of tissue and bone growth.

 Human growth hormone also regulates a number of body functions including but not limited to: